Teddyp14/redux-inventory-tracker/README.md

 * Start a development server with $ npm run dev
 * Lint TypeScript files in the src folder with $ npm run lint
 * Preview the application with $ npm run preview
+* Run tests with Vitest with $ npm run preview

 ## Known Bugs